nci/scores/docs/paper.md

 `xskillscore` [@xskillscore] provides many of the same functions as `scores`. `xskillscore` does not contain some of the novel functions contained within `scores` and does not contain the Jupyter Notebook tutorials which provide users with clear guidance on the use of the verification metrics.

-`METplus` [@Brown:2021] provides related functionality. `METplus` includes a database and visualisation system and python wrappers to utilise the `MET` package.
+`METplus` [@Brown:2021] provides related functionality. `METplus` includes a database and visualisation system with python wrappers to utilise the `MET` package.
 Verification scores in `MET` are implemented in C++ rather than Python.  `METplus` does not contain some of the novel functions contained within `scores`.

 # Acknowledgements